PierreExeter/rl_reach/docs/source/Documentation.rst

 The documentation source files are located in ``docs/source``.

-In order to buil the documentation locally, execute the following command in the ``docs/`` directory:
+In order to build the documentation locally, execute the following command in the ``docs/`` directory:

 .. code-block:: bash